If you need to move your Compute Engine boot disk data

 temporary-disk

-to hold your tar file, and specify thesize
+file, and specify theSIZE

 of the disk to be at least 50% larger than the image disk.You can detach and delete the disk afterwards.

-gcloud compute disks create temporary-disk \ --size size
+gcloud compute disks create temporary-disk \ --size SIZE

 where